DavesCodeMusings/ftpdlite/README.md

 ## Caveats
 FTPdLite is a total alpha-quality product at the moment.
 * It's not multi-user capable.
-Even the same user on multiple simultaneous client connections is flaky.
+Limited to one login session per client IP address.
 * MicroPython lacks the `glob()` function, so no wildcard filenames or _mget_.
 * Does not play well with GUI clients (FileZilla, WinSCP, etc.) Not sure why.
 It's on the to-do list.